To know

 - Right click

-- [Tab Navigation]: (with Connect vertices enabled) Over spot: select spot
+- [Tab Navigation/Connect vertices]: Over spot: select spot

-- [Tab Navigation] (with Select vertex enabled) Over spot: select spot
+- [Tab Navigation/Select vertex] Over spot: select spot

 Spot and Line radius settings